-The Eco-capabilities project is examining how working creatively in nature can help the well-being of young children.
-It is led by Dr Nicola Walshe, Head of the School of Education and Social Care at Anglia Ruskin University, who was awarded a six-figure sum of funding from the Arts and Humanities Research Council (AHRC) in 2019.
-The research team are coming alongside two ArtScaping projects taking place this spring and summer with Shirley Primary School and Howard Community Academy.
-The project diary documents and shares the ongoing adventures for these communities and can be viewed here.
+These two new fantastical maps have been co-created with children as part of the Eco-capabilities project, a research programme exploring how learning creatively in nature can help the well-being of young children.
+It is led by Professor Nicola Walshe, University College London Institute of Education, who was awarded funding from the Arts and Humanities Research Council (AHRC) in 2019.
+The research team came alongside two ArtScaping projects that took place in spring and summer 2021 with Shirley Community Primary School and Howard Community Academy.
+The project diary documents and shares the ongoing adventures for these communities and can be viewed below.
+More details about the research programme is here.

-Artists Sally Todd and Hilary Cox Condron are working with the two year 4 classes at Shirley Primary School alongside teachers Emily Irvine and Anna Ullmann and their colleagues.
-Also supporting these projects are artists Tonka Uzu and Libby Walmsley.
-Artists Caroline Wendling and Filipa Pereira-Stubbs are leading the work at Howard Community Academy, working with teachers Emma Walker and Sally Attwood and their classes of year 4 and years 5 and 6.
-Supporting these projects are artist Alfie Carpenter and recently retired headteacher Amanda Morris-Drake.
+Artists Sally Todd and Hilary Cox Condron worked with the two year 4 classes at Shirley Primary School alongside teachers Emily Irvine and Anna Ullmann and their colleagues.
+Also supporting these projects were artists Tonka Uzu and Libby Walmsley.
+Artists Caroline Wendling and Filipa Pereira-Stubbs lead the work at Howard Community Academy, working with teachers Emma Walker and Sally Attwood and their classes of year 4 and years 5 and 6.
+Supporting these projects were artist Alfie Carpenter and recently retired headteacher Amanda Morris-Drake.

 Initial evidence for this research proposal was gathered by Anglia Ruskin’s Dr Nicola Walshe and Dr Elsa Lee from the University of Cambridge when they worked with CCI in 2018.
 This was set out in a recent chapter in the Research Handbook on Childhoodnature published by Springer and written with Ruth Sapsed and Jo Holland from CCI.
 It detailed how CCI artists observed how the creative activities they took part in with the children had a significant effect on the children’s wellbeing – particularly those from disadvantaged backgrounds.
 The study found artists could illustrate how their work encouraged children’s confidence and independence, as well as stimulating new evidence of creativity.